 Can I use a bassinet and a car seat?

-No, you cannot request a bassinet seat if you have purchased a seat to use a car seat or other CRD restraint for your baby.
-As the airplane baby cots positions are located on the bulkhead seats, you would be unable to use your car seat at these seats.
+No, car seats cannot normally be used in bassinet seats.
+You cannot request a bassinet seat if you have purchased a seat to use a car seat or other CRD restraint for your baby.

 Can My Baby Stay in an Airplane Bassinet for the Whole Flight?